Robert Jacomb-Hood

-After transitioning to practising privately in 1860, he began partnering with a variety of engineers and architects including Charles Driver, George Parker Bidder, and his cousin Wililam Jacomb.
+After transitioning to practising privately in 1860, he began partnering with a variety of engineers and architects, including Charles Driver, George Parker Bidder, and his cousin William Jacomb.
 He also expanded his work outside of railway engineering, working on projects such as the National Gallery and the Portcreek Viaduct.
-However, the death of his first wife and the end of his joint practice with Jacomb motivated him to enter semi-retirement; as part of this, he switched his focus from designing and constructing projects in the UK to joining companies' boards of directors and taking up international opportunities.
-This included significant contributions to the Crystal Palace Company between 1869 and 1880, as well as the Alabama Great Southern Railroad which he helped to create and sat as a member of the board between 1877 and 1886.
+The death of his first wife and the end of his joint practice with Jacomb motivated him to enter semi-retirement.
+As part of this, he switched his focus from designing and constructing projects in the UK to joining companies' boards of directors and taking up international opportunities, such as the Alabama Great Southern Railroad, whose overarching company he helped to create, and whose board he sat on between 1877 and 1886.
+He was also a director of the Crystal Palace Company between 1869 and 1879, having contributed to their work since 1859.

-In 1883 he returned to the LB&SCR as a member of the board; by this time, he was barely working and instead spending most of his time travelling the world.
-He slowly left the companies he had been a board member of; his last known attendance at a civil engineering project was in 1894, but he continued assisting the LB&SCR until his death in 1900 aged 78.
-Over his extensive six-decade career, he saw success not only as the designer and engineer of railway projects, but as the director and important figure of various companies across four continents.
-He also saw academic success, being awarded two of the Institution of Civil Engineers' accolades in 1850 and 1858 respectfully, the latter of which was for a paper that was considered pioneering in station design and railway engineering.
+In 1883, he returned to the LB&SCR as a member of the board; by this time, he was barely working and was instead spending most of his time travelling the world.
+He slowly left the companies of which he had been a board member; his last known involvement with a civil engineering project was in 1894, but he continued assisting the LB&SCR until his death in 1900, aged 78.
+He also saw academic success: he was awarded two of the Institution of Civil Engineers' accolades in 1850 and 1858, respectively.
+The latter of these awards, the Telford Medal, was for a paper that was considered avant-garde in station design and railway engineering.